blueburncz/BBMOD/docs_src/index.md

 # BBMOD
 Welcome to the official documentation of BBMOD 3.2.0!

-BBMOD is an advanced 3D rendering solution for GameMaker Studio 2.
+BBMOD is an advanced 3D rendering solution for GameMaker.
 It consists of a custom model and animation file formats (`*.bbmod`, `*.bbanim`), a model converter (BBMOD CLI), a powerful and easy to use GML library, as well as PBR shaders using which you can render models textured in professional, industry standard software.